yhdgms1/grim-jsx-website/README.md

 This website is built with [GrimJSX](https://github.com/Artemis69/grim-jsx).

-This is not a guide how to use it.
+This is not an example how to use it.